 Fall, Spring, Summer

 Through the IES Freiburg European Union program, Iowa students can take courses that explore European politics, economics, business, international relations, and related topics through an in-depth and hands-on approach.
 The program includes extensive excursions around Germany and to the UK, Ireland, Italy, Spain, Greece, Hungary, Romania, and a variety of other locations around Europe.
 English is the primary language of instruction, but courses taught in German are also available.
-Courses include EU Studies Integrative Seminar; International Relations and the EU; Migration, Ethnic Minorities, and Multiculturalism in Europe; Leading Across Cultures: Principles and Practice; Social Entrepreneurship and Social Innovation in Europe; and Transition to Market Economies in Central and Eastern Europe.
+Courses include EU Studies Integrative Seminar; European Political Cultures; Europe: The Dynamics of Integration; EU-U.S. Relations: A Multi-Dimensional Partnership; and European Union Policies in Practice.

 Switzerland